cct663/ctaff_website/_pages/teaching.md

 #### Ecological Communities of the Northeast: BI253

-In the Fall semester of 2023, I taught an intermediate level biology class focused on an ecological survey of habitats found in Maine at Colby College.
-Weekly labs will included field visits and data collection in each studied ecological community.
+I designed and taught this intermediate level biology class focused on an ecological survey of habitats found in Maine at Colby College.
+Weekly labs included field visits and data collection in each studied ecological community.
 Class and lab work will build skills in experimental design, data collection, and science communication.
 We covered basic principles of community ecology and processes of community assembly.

 #### Animal Communication: Signaling with Sound, Sight, Smell, and More